 - Assisting doctors in physical exams and minor surgeries.

-- Conduct basic lab tests on specimens
+- Conducting basic lab tests on specimens.

-- Drawing blood from patients
+- Drawing blood from patients.

-- Giving patients injections or preparing them for x-rays
+- Giving patients injections or preparing them for x-rays.

 - Sterilizing medical instruments and sanitizing examination rooms.